Tresjs/tres/docs/api/instances-arguments-and-props.md

 </template>
 ```

-This mean that you can the same [documentation](https://threejs.org/docs/) as you where using plain ThreeJS, but with the power of Vue.
+This means that you can use the same [documentation](https://threejs.org/docs/) as you would when using plain ThreeJS, but with the power of Vue.

 ## Declaring objects